primus/primus/README.md

 control over the real-time framework.
 Please also keep in mind that some of these options are overriden by Primus.

+The `timeout` option specifies the interval at which heartbeats are transmitted.
-The heartbeat timeout is used to forcefully disconnect a spark if no data is received from the client within the specified amount of time.
-It is possible to completely disable the heartbeat timeout by setting the value of the `timeout` option to `false`.
+It is possible to completely disable the heartbeats by setting the value of the `timeout` option to `false`.

 If you don't have a pre-existing server where you want or can attach your Primus